 The REIT is exposed to various risks and uncertainties which include, but are not limited to, the risks and uncertainties outlined below.
-Readers should also refer to the other risks and uncertainties discussed in the section entitled "Risk Factors" in the REIT's filings with securities regulatory authorities, including in its latest annual information form, which are available on SEDAR at www.sedar.com.
+Readers should also refer to the other risks and uncertainties discussed in the REIT's materials filed with the Canadian securities regulatory authorities from time to time, including those discussed under "Risk Factors" in the REIT's latest annual information form, available on SEDAR at www.sedar.com.